megankuo/mdia-1106-MeKaWei/documentation.md

 ## Validation

 **1.** On the review page, users had to insert "@" in the email section and the email is required.
+This rule is enforced on front and back end.

 **2.** On the review page, users had to insert more than 8 characters in the comment input.
 The comment section is required.
+This rule is enforced on front and back end.

 **3.** Homepage: Register has front end validation for emails.